jeneese/pixel-shortest-path/README.md

 # Shortest path between two pixels within an intensity range

-This program uses [Djikstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to determine the shortest path between two pixels in an image within a range of intensities.
+This Python script uses [Djikstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to determine the shortest path between two pixels in an image within a range of intensities.

 ## Installation